 - Where possible, in an emergency situation, 3 (three) quotes in accordance with general acquisition management principles should be obtained and a report submitted to the municipal manager for approval.
-Where, however, time is of the essence, the emergency must be immediately addressed, and the process formalised in a report to the municipal manager as soon as possible thereafter. - (7) The municipal manager may, upon recommendation of the bid adjudication committee, and only if good cause exists condone any expenditure incurred in contravention of, or that is not in accordance with, a requirement of this policy, provided that-. - (a) This power may not be sub-delegated by the municipal manager; - (b) Such condonation will not preclude the taking of disciplinary steps against the responsible official; and - (c) The municipal manager records the reasons for the condonation in writing, and reports them to the next meeting of the council and must be included as a note to the annual financial statements. - (8) In the event where the municipal manager refuses to condone any expenditure referred to in sub-section (11), such expenditure will be deemed to be irregular expenditure as defined in terms of the provisions of section 1 of the MFMA, and must be treated as such by the municipal manager according to the relevant provisions provided therefore in the MFMA. - (9) Any deviation below R100 000 (vat inclusive)shall be processed through the delegations of power, the department and Supply Chain shall ensure that the deviation comply with the regulation and that valid reason are indicated on the item before been submitted to the Municipal Manager or his/her delegate and all deviation above R100 000 (vat inclusive) shall go through the committee system of Council
+Where, however, time is of the essence, the emergency must be immediately addressed, and the process formalised in a report to the municipal manager as soon as possible thereafter. - (7) The municipal manager may, upon recommendation of the bid adjudication committee, and only if good cause exists recommend to Council a condone any expenditure incurred in contravention of, or that is not in accordance with, a requirement of this policy, provided that-. - (a) This power may not be sub-delegated by the municipal manager; - (b) Such condonation will not preclude the taking of disciplinary steps against the responsible official; - (c) the condonation is not a contravention of other ACTs like the MFMA,MSA or SCM Regulation and - (d) Municipal Council can approve contravention of the Policy not of an Act or Regulation Only National Treasury can approve such Condonation and - (e) The municipal manager records the reasons for the condonation in writing, and reports them to the next meeting of the council and must be included as a note to the annual financial statements. - (8) In the event where the municipal manager refuses to condone any expenditure referred to in sub-section (11), such expenditure will be deemed to be irregular expenditure as defined in terms of the provisions of section 1 of the MFMA, and must be treated as such by the municipal manager according to the relevant provisions provided therefore in the MFMA. - (9) Any deviation below R100 000 (vat inclusive) shall be processed through the delegations of power, the department and Supply Chain shall ensure that the deviation comply with the regulation and that valid reason are indicated on the item before been submitted to the Municipal Manager or his/her delegate and all deviation above R100 000 (vat inclusive) shall go through the committee system of Council